oaf-project/oaf-next.js-router/README.md

 * Announce navigation to users of screen readers
 * Hash fragment support

 In lieu of more details, see [Oaf React Router](https://github.com/oaf-project/oaf-react-router/blob/master/README.md#features) for now.
-The features are basically the same, with the caveat that Oaf Next.js Router doesn't current support focus and scroll restoration after POP navigation.
+The features are basically the same, with the caveat that Oaf Next.js Router doesn't currently support focus and scroll restoration after POP navigation.

 ## Installation